morinim/vita/README.md

 * [more][features]

 This software was originally developed by [EOS][eos] without open source in mind.
 Later (early 2011) the code has been commented, restructured, documented and released as open source.

-Although the core development team is still anchored at EOS, Vita is now open source and we would like it to be run by an international team of AI enthusiasts.

 ## Symbolic regression example ##